5 Dental Milestones for Children

 2. Teething Ends

-With the end of the teething stage comes the most difficult part: growing in the molars.
+With the end of the teething stage comes the most difficult part: growing in the molar teeth.
 This can not only cause your child extreme discomfort, but can also cause a fever, headache, or even a cold.
-Since children may not understand the cause of this pain, you should expect an excessive amount of crying from your child while their back teeth come in.
+Since children may not understand the cause of this pain, you should expect an excessive amount of crying from your child while their molar teeth in the upper and lower jaws come in.

 3. Primary Teeth Fall Out